Florida Democrat resigns from Congress minutes before House ethics panel was set to weigh her expulsion - Local News 8

 By Annie Grayer, Sarah Ferris, CNN

-(CNN) — Embattled Rep. Sheila Cherfilus-McCormick resigned from the US House of Representatives Tuesday, a move that staved off a high-stakes vote on whether she should be forced out Congress.
+(CNN) — Embattled Rep. Sheila Cherfilus-McCormick resigned from the US House of Representatives Tuesday, staving off a high-stakes vote on whether she should be forced out of Congress.

-The Florida Democrat’s decision to step down came just moments before the chamber’s bipartisan Ethics Committee was set to consider her punishment after previously finding her guilty of a slew of ethics violations, including accusations that she stole millions in pandemic relief funds and used it to bolster her 2021 campaign.
+The Florida Democrat’s decision to step down came just moments before the chamber’s bipartisan Ethics Committee was set to consider punishment against the congresswoman.
+The panel previously found her guilty of a slew of ethics violations, including accusations that she stole millions in pandemic relief funds and used it to bolster her 2021 campaign.

 If Cherfilus-McCormick had not resigned, she would have almost certainly faced an expulsion vote later this week on the House floor.
-The ethics panel, which oversees members’ conduct, had six types of sanctions at its disposal Tuesday, including expulsion from the House – a punishment only recommended four times before.
+The ethics panel, which oversees members’ conduct, had six types of sanctions at its disposal Tuesday, including expulsion from the House – a punishment recommended just four times before, according to the committee.

 In a statement posted to social media, the Florida Democrat maintained her innocence and denounced what she described as a “witch hunt” against her.